MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part4-returns.md

 If the returned item is tracked by lot or serial number, the Returns Lot or Returns Serial Number Entry window will open when you leave the line.
 Select the lot or serial numbers to be returned.
 See *Assigning lot numbers to a return* or *Assigning serial numbers to a return* for more information.

-If you are using multiple bins, the Bin Quantity Entry window will open if a returned item that isn’t tracked by lot or serial numbers requires you to enter bin information.
-The total quantity selected for bins must equal the line’s extended quantity.
+If you are using multiple bins, the Bin Quantity Entry window will open if a returned item that isn't tracked by lot or serial numbers requires you to enter bin information.
+The total quantity selected for bins must equal the line's extended quantity.

 *You also can open the Purchasing Returns Lot Number Entry window or the **Purchasing Returns Serial Entry window by choosing Show Details on the Returns Transaction Entry window and then choosing Serial/Lot.
 To open the Bin Quantity Entry window, choose Show Details \>\> Bins.*

 20. Enter or accept the 1099 amount if applicable for a 1099 vendor and returns with credit.

-21. If your system is set up to calculate taxes using the Advanced tax calculation method and you’re entering a return with credit, enter or accept the Tax Schedule ID.
+21. If your system is set up to calculate taxes using the Advanced tax calculation method and you're entering a return with credit, enter or accept the Tax Schedule ID.

 22. Enter or accept trade discount, freight and miscellaneous amounts for returns with credit.